-Our Board of Directors declared a quarterly dividend of \$0.025 per share of common stock in each of the first three quarters of 2021 and, in October 2021, the Board amended our dividend policy to increase the quarterly dividend and declared a quarterly cash dividend of \$0.05 per share of common stock.
-We intend to continue to pay a quarterly dividend in the future pursuant to a dividend policy adopted by our Board of Directors.
-However, the payment and amount of future dividend payments, if any, are subject to declaration by our Board of Directors.
-Such payments will depend on, among other things, our available cash, earnings, financial condition, capital requirements, level of indebtedness, stock price, statutory and contractual restrictions applicable to the payment of dividends and other considerations that our Board of Directors deems relevant.
+In February 2023, April 2023 and July 2023, our Board declared quarterly cash dividends of \$0.15 per share of common stock.
+In October 2023, the Board amended our dividend policy to increase the quarterly dividend to \$0.20 per share of common stock and also declared a quarterly cash dividend of \$0.20 per share of common stock.
+On February 13, 2024, the Board declared a quarterly cash dividend of \$0.20 per share of common stock payable on March 13, 2024 to shareholders of record as of February 23, 2024.
+We intend to continue to pay a quarterly dividend in the future pursuant to the dividend policy adopted by our Board.
+However, the payment and amount of future dividend payments, if any, are subject to declaration by our Board.
+Such payments will depend on, among other things, our available cash, earnings, financial condition, capital requirements, level of indebtedness, stock price, statutory and contractual restrictions applicable to the payment of dividends and other considerations that our Board deems relevant.
 Cash dividend payments in the future may only be made out of legally available funds, and, if we experience substantial losses, such funds may not be available.

 We do not presently intend to repurchase any shares of our common stock.
-Certain covenants in our Credit Agreement and the indenture governing our outstanding senior notes may limit our ability to pay dividends or repurchase shares of our common stock.
+Certain covenants in our Credit Agreement and the indentures governing our outstanding senior notes may limit our ability to pay dividends or repurchase shares of our common stock.
 Accordingly, you may have to sell some or all of your common stock in order to generate cash flow from your investment, and there is no guarantee that the price of our common stock will exceed the price you paid.
 We are under no obligation to make dividend payments on our common stock and may cease such payments at any time in the future.
 Any elimination of or downward revision in our dividend payout could have a material adverse effect on our stock price.